Hari| Zimbabwe’s traditional pottery

 name variations: tsaiya katsaiya; and shambakodzi tsambakodzi, tsambakonzi

 These names are associated with the sadza cooking pot.
 (Click here to read more on sadza.)
 However, a pot used for sadza could also be used to cook other plain foods such as porridge, samp and mangai (boiled dry maize).
-It is usually wide-mouthed to suit the way sadza is cooked.
+It is usually wide-mouthed with a very short neck.
+This makes it suitable for the manner in which sadza is stirred when thick.
 Katsaiya would be used for a smaller sized pot for small quantities.
 Mukate is from the Manyika and Ungwe dialects.

 name variations: gapu chigapu; hadyana chikadyana, kahadyana; rongo chirongo; and pfuko chipfuko